 Net losses from continuing operations have fluctuated over the eight quarters primarily as a result of other losses which include impairment charges, fair value adjustments and losses on settlement of assets and liabilities.
-Results for Q2 2021 improved due to improved gross profits, increased income tax recoveries, recognition of a gain from the Imperial Brands Debenture Amendments, partially offset by total other losses, interest expense and SG&A inclusive of share-based compensation.
+Results for Q2 2021 improved primarily as a result of increased income tax recoveries and recognition of a gain from the Imperial Brands Debenture Amendments, partially offset by total other losses.

-Adjusted EBITDA continues to generally improve as total net revenues improve with both customer acceptance, expansion of product offerings and retail market shares.
-The second quarter of 2021 showed significant improvement primarily as a result of improved net revenues and gross profit.
+Adjusted EBITDA continues to generally improve as total net revenues improve with both customer acceptance, expansion of product offerings and increased retail share of market.
+The current quarter of 2021 was impacted by lower gross margins and higher selling costs as part of SG&A.